 Systemair's business involves risks that to a varying extent may adversely affect the Group.
 These may be divided into operation-related risks, such as the market risk in the cyclical construction industry and changes in the competitive situation, and financial risks, chiefly currency exposure.
 Both operation-related and financial risks may in the short and the long term affect Systemair’s ability to achieve its set objectives according to the Company’s business plan.
 Systemair works continuously on keeping abreast of the Group’s risk situation via a documented, systematic process at Board level, in which risks are identified, assessed, monitored and reported.
 Priority is given to the risks that are judged to represent the greatest negative effect, on the basis of the probability of their occurring and the possible impact on the business.

-The table below illustrates the hypothetical effects of changes in certain factors on Systemair's 2015/16 operating profit.
+The table below illustrates the hypothetical effects of changes in certain factors on Systemair’s 2018/19 operating profit.
 The calculations below are hypothetical and should not be interpreted as indicating that changes in certain factors are any more or less likely or, if any change takes place, the extent of such change.
-Actual changes and their effect may be greater or lesser than indicated in the table.
-Further, it is likely that actual changes will affect several items.
-Thus, caution is called for when interpreting the sensitivity analysis in those changes in various items may have a counteractive effect.
+Actual changes and their effect may be greater or lesser than indicated in the table below.
+It is also likely that actual changes will affect several items.
+Thus, caution is called for when interpreting the sensitivity analysis, in that changes in various items may have a counteractive effect.

 ±5% in selling prices